Arizona vs. West Virginia Predictions & Picks - Women's NCAA Tournament First Round

 Arizona Schedule Analysis

-- The Wildcats notched their signature win of the season on February 17, when they took down the Utah Utes, who rank No. 8 in the AP's Top 25, by a score of 82-72.
+- On February 17, the Wildcats registered their signature win of the season, an 82-72 victory over the Utah Utes, who rank No. 8 in the AP's Top 25.

-- The Wildcats have tied for the 27th-most Quadrant 1 victories in the country (five), but also have tied for the 45th-most Quadrant 1 defeats (eight).

 Arizona 2022-23 Best Wins